 Here at the Bogtrotters we welcome all!
-A good introduction to the club is one of our "Super Sunday Social" rides.
-These are organised the first Sunday of every month and details can be found on our "general" Facebook page.
+A good introduction to the club is one of our "Super Sunday Social" or "Beginner" rides.
+Details can be found on our "general" Facebook page.
 These rides are typically around 15miles with 1500-2000ft of climbing with an emphasis smiles not miles.
 We also stop off during the ride for lunch so you will need to bring along a packed lunch, as there are no cafés on mountains!!

 A generally half decent level of fitness is required for the rides.
 If you haven't been out on a bike for years or you're a brand new rider it may be a good idea to gain a few miles under your belt.
 Just to get those cobwebs off in readiness for your first ride!

 Many of the riders generally have a good toolkit with them on each ride and help each other out with mechanical faults and punctures etc. So for beginners if you don't have the various items please don't be put off by this as you can learn a lot from other members of the club who will advise you on these things as your experience improves.
 As a minimum, a rider would probably have the following items with them on rides:

 • helmet - compulsory on all rides